 The 1970s was a classic decade for cars and a time when car ownership began to be accessible to the average Joe.
-Supercars and muscle cars that had been developed from the 1960s onwards were now everywhere and still at the kinds of prices that meant they were available to everyone.
+Supercars and muscle cars that had been developed from the 1960s onward were now everywhere and still at the kinds of prices that meant they were available to everyone.
 As the 1970s came to an end, with petrol shortages having affected car sales and usage, and car prices having risen enormously, there was less opportunity for just anyone to own the kinds of cars available to everyone at the start of the decade.
 Looking back at the most popular cars of the 1970s is a great way to celebrate that decade of automobile excellence, even if some of the most popular models weren’t the most powerful or cool…

 Ford dominated the market during the 1970s and the Ford Escort was beaten to the top UK sales in that decade only by the Ford Cortina.
 The Escort started out as a two door car and was developed two years after its release into a four door and aimed at the family market.
 A rally version of the car was also built and was highly successful, one of the most triumphant rally cars of all time.
 Escorts at this time were built at Halewood in England and have since remained a quintessential British car, driven by everyone from tracksuited chavs to Lady Diana Spencer.

 Sales of the mini were high during the 1970s, possibly due to the success of the 1969 film The Italian Job in which three energetic minis were used to complete a heist.
 The mini was designed as an economy car and has been voted the second most influential car of the 20th century.
 Whilst the first mini was released in 1959, the iconic little car is still manufactured today although in a slightly different format to its earlier incarnations.